faxe1008/zephyr/samples/subsys/fs/fs_sample/README.rst

 Overview
 ********

-This sample app demonstrates use of the file system API and uses the FAT or Ext2 file system driver with SDHC card, SoC flash or external flash chip.
+This sample app demonstrates use of the file system API and uses the FAT, Ext2 or LittleFS file system driver with SDHC card, SoC flash or external flash chip.

 To access device the sample uses :ref:`disk_access_api`.